MicrosoftDocs/windows-itpro-docs/windows/security/application-security/application-control/windows-defender-application-control/design/understanding-wdac-policy-settings.md

 ## Example Scenario

 An application that may want to restrict its capabilities, when used on a system with an active Windows Defender Application Control policy.
 Application authors can define a WDAC policy, setting their application queries, in order to disable certain features.
-For example, if Contoso’s Foo Application wants to disable a risky feature, such as macro execution, they can define a WDAC policy setting, and query for it at runtime.
-Contoso can then instruct IT administrators to configure the setting in their WDAC policy, if they don’t want Foo Application to execute macros on a system with a WDAC policy.
+For example, if Contoso's Foo Application wants to disable a risky feature, such as macro execution, they can define a WDAC policy setting, and query for it at runtime.
+Contoso can then instruct IT administrators to configure the setting in their WDAC policy, if they don't want Foo Application to execute macros on a system with a WDAC policy.

 ## WldpQuerySecurityPolicy